‘Red Dead Redemption 2’ Demo Flops At 2018 GME Conference, But There’s Still Hope

 Recently, Rockstar presented a demo of Red Dead Redemption 2 at the 2018 GME Conference.
-Unfortunately, GameStop employees did not seem impressed with the RDR2 demo.
-Despite the prequel demo’s lackluster reception, however, it may be too early to tell if the game will be a flop.
+Unfortunately, many attendees did not seem impressed with the RDR2 demo.
+However, considering the prequel demo’s lackluster reception, it may be too early to tell if the game will be a flop.

 According to WCCFTech, GameStop employees did not appreciate the RDR2 demo Rockstar shared with them at the event.
-Majority of the social media comments about the sneak peek into the western-themed game described the demo as dull and lacking in general.
+Also, the majority of the social media comments about the sneak peek into the western-themed game described the demo as dull and lacking in general.

 “Extended gameplay of what’s already been shown.
 Almost put me to sleep.
 [RDR2 Demo] looked great but what they chose to show for the first 20 minutes was very boring and not what you would want to show to the people who you want hyped about your game,” Reddit user u/Dutrank said.